 It’s the safety of security—you could lose your job tomorrow and never work again and survive indefinitely!

 But not comfortably.

-After all, the beauty of life is made up not of eating noodles every night, but in being able to travel, to have a nice meal and to enjoy it with a glass of wine.
+After all, the beauty of life is made up not of eating noodles every night, but of being able to travel, to have a nice meal, and to enjoy it with a glass of wine.